jlmccurry/CIS171McCurryJ/Ex22.8/README.md

 The conditions of program were:

-+The program must store the prime numbers in a binary data file, named PrimeNumbers.dat +To determine if a number is prime, the program should load the prime numbers from the file to an array of the long type with a size of 10000.
+1. The program must store the prime numbers in a binary data file, named PrimeNumbers.dat
+2. To determine if a number is prime, the program should load the prime numbers from the file to an array of the long type with a size of 10000.
 If no number is a divisor for the new prime number, continue to read the next 10000 prime numbers until a divisor is found or the file is read in full.

 If the program is to scrutinize the prime numbers in the file for a divisor up to 1,000,000, then the prime number already exists in the file.
 This seemed to be a paradoxical requirement, so I created a method to generate prime numbers up to 1,000,000, write it to a file, then read it from the file and provide output.